 - Do I have any outstanding bonuses, commission payments or expenses?

 It’s also important that you know your rights.
 You can only be chosen for redundancy fairly – never based on your age, gender, disability or mental health status – if this is something you have disclosed to your employer.
 If you are legally classed as an employee and have over two years service you have rights related to redundancy and unfair dismissal.
 For more information click here.

 For many, working in aviation is a dream come true, a life-long career.
 There simply isn’t a plan B.

-However, we must face facts that the aviation industry could take a LONG time to recover.
+However, we must face facts that the industry could take a LONG time to recover.
 Indeed some estimates suggest that passenger demand may not recover until 2024.

-The industry WILL bounce back, it has so many times before and as jobs become available one of the best places to find the latest aviation careers is aviation jobs.me.
+Aviation WILL bounce back, it has so many times before and as jobs become available one of the best places to find the latest aviation careers is aviation jobs.me.
 You can also find plenty of interview and assessment advice for a variety of different airlines at cabincrewwings.com

 Here are just a few job roles that are well suited to ex-aviation workers: